-The blade channels of one turbine stage can be compared to two nozzles working in series, which means that they are nozzles with the same mass flow.
-The same assumption can be applied to a multi-stage group, or to multiple nozzles in series, where the flow through the rotor blade passages is calculated from the relative velocity [Skorpik, 2022].
+The blade passages of a single turbine stage are made up of a stator and a rotor row of blades, with the rotor row located on a shaft that rotates, see Figure 22 and the article Turbomachine – basic concepts [Škorpík, 2021].
+The blade passages in these rows can be compared to two nozzles working in series, which means that they are nozzles with the same mass flow.
+The same assumption can be applied to a group with multistages, or multiple nozzles in series.

 Two simplifying assumptions are introduced for approximate calculations of the change in flow through a larger group of stages.
 The first assumption is the adiabatic expansion and its constant value of the polytropic exponent even when the mass flow changes.
 The second assumption is to simplify the gradual change of the specific volume of gas in the stage to a step change, where the specific volume always changes stepwise at the outlet of the blade passage, see Figure 22.

 The general Equation 22 has the disadvantage that it is necessary to look for the root of a polynomial with a general (non-integer) exponent.
 The solution is to simplify Equation 22 by applying Bendemann's ellipsis to Equation 23.
 The solution of Equation 23 leads to an easier search for the root of the quadratic equation.